gmc-code/PC-microbit-micropython/docs/breadboards/Combined_models.rst

 | When A is pressed, turn on the motor for 3 sec.
 | When B is pressed, turn on the green LED for 2 sec.

-| From the scaffold, remove def blocks that are not needed, and defintion calls in the ``while True`` loop that are not needed.
+| From the scaffold, remove def blocks that are not needed, and definition calls in the ``while True`` loop that are not needed.
 | Import all required libraries first.
-| Place the code for the defintions next.
+| Place the code for the definitions next.
 | Place the main code last with some code before the ``while True`` loop.

 .. code-block:: python